top of page

 The Silence of Fathers: Shame, Strength, and Finding Our Voice

 I recall one of my first nights as a newly trained police officer, still barely 21 years old.
 I was dispatched to what became the site of a tragedy I’ll never forget.
 A person’s life was slipping away, and despite all my efforts, my attempts to save them were unsuccessful.
-I remember the look in their family members’ eyes, and I remember the moment the paramedics pulled me back, saying there was nothing more to do and that the person was gone.
+I remember the look in their family members’ eyes.
+I remember the moment the paramedics pulled me back, saying there was nothing more to do and that the person was gone.

 In that moment, I felt shame for having failed and for not being fast enough.
 Shame that others saw me tremble as I sat in my cruiser, unable to turn the key.
 I didn’t know that a severe adrenaline dump could leave the body shaking.
 I convinced myself that real men didn’t struggle like this, that my shaking was proof I was a coward.